buse974/Dms/README.md

     http://mondomaine.com/<KEY>/<TOKEN>-<SIZE>[<NUM-PAGE>].<FORMAT>

-Documents are automatic convertion if not exist.
+Documents are automatically converted if not exist.

 **KEY can be**